-1. Kant begins (in the preface, paragraphs 1-8) by distinguishing between logic, physics, and ethics.
-What is the difference?

-- 2. When discussing why a metaphysics of morals is necessary (in the preface, paragraph 9), Kant gives us a hint about what it means for an action to be morally good.
+- 1. Kant begins (in "Preface", paragraphs 1-8) by distinguishing between logic, physics, and ethics.
+What is the difference? - 2.
+When discussing why a metaphysics of morals is necessary (in the "Preface", paragraph 9), Kant gives us a hint about what it means for an action to be morally good.
 Is it about following rules, the action's consequences, or something else entirely?
 Is this reasonable? - 3.
-Kant claims (in the preface, paragraph 10) that he is doing something entirely new by examining the idea of a pure will.
+Kant claims (in "Preface", paragraph 10) that he is doing something entirely new by examining the idea of a pure will.
 What is a pure will, and why is studying it supposed to be different from psychology? - 4.
-Kant opens up the first section (in paragraphs 1 and 2) by arguing that the only thing that is good without limitation is the good will.
+Kant opens up the "First Section" (in paragraphs 1 and 2) by arguing that the only thing that is good without limitation is the good will.
 He lists several things commonly taken to be good (like reason, courage, and happiness) and argues that they are all only good with limitation.
-What exactly does he mean by all this and what is his argument? - 5.
-Kant also maintains (in the first section, paragraph 3) that the good will is not good because of the effects it accomplishes.
+What exactly does he mean by all this, and what is his argument? - 5.
+Kant also maintains (in "First Section", paragraph 3) that the good will is not good because of the effects it accomplishes.
 Why is that?
 What then makes it good? - 6.
-Kant finally concludes (in the first section, paragraphs 5-7) that happiness cannot be the end of a being, like humans, constituted with reason and a will.
+Kant finally concludes (in "First Section", paragraphs 5-7) that happiness cannot be the end of a being, like humans, constituted with reason and a will.
 Why not?
 What exactly does Kant mean by happiness?
-That is, which theory of well-being (from Normative Ethics, section 2.2) does Kant seem to label as "happiness"?
+That is, which theory of well-being (from Shelly Kagan, Normative Ethics, "Well-Being") does Kant seem to label as "happiness"?
 What does Kant think the purpose of reason is as a practical faculty (i.e., as something geared towards action and not merely contemplation)?